0xhqli/meXn/README.md

-A script to quickly create an api server with model templates for use with MongoDB, Express, and Mongoose. to use, drop the script into the directory you would like the server to be made in, then from terminal/cmd navigate to the directory and type in
+A script to quickly create a base api server with model templates using MongoDB, Express, and Mongoose.
+To use, drop the script into the directory you would like the server to be made in, then from terminal/cmd navigate to the directory and type in
 ```
 node meXn.js